myJSStack/js-pocket-reference/chapter2/content.md

 - JS Variables are `untyped`, meaning you can assign it to a number now, 10 mins later you can assign it to a String

 ### Numbers
-- No diffrence between intergers, and floating point numbers
+- No diffrence between intergers, and floating point numbers :laughing:
 - Numbers are 64 bits floating point precison.
 However to interger values it is performed on 32-bit digits
 - base-10 numbers are common.
 - base-16 values are written in strings of `"0x"` or `"0X"`